 March 11, 2018

-On February 15, 2018 SQL Server Management Studio 17.5 was released.
-New feature called “Data Discovery & Classification” was launched with this release.
+On February 15, 2018, SQL Server Management Studio 17.5 was released.
+A new feature called “Data Discovery & Classification” was launched with this release.
 You can read about this feature in the following posts.

 I ran an extended event trace to capture the tsql calls being made during the discovery & classification process.
 Here are some of the key points.